modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/01_Overview.md

 could be edited in a new window with an alt click on the quickedit button.

-The event could be restricted to a context, it has to be tagged with at least one category and it could be toggled to inactive.
+The event could be restricted to a context, it has to be tagged with at least one category, and it could be toggled to inactive.
 If the `All Day Event` checkbox is checked, the events don't have a time input.

 If the event is set as recurring event, an additional section is visible.
 There